danieldinu2030/cppl2-assignments/README.md

 # Computer Programming and Programming Languages 2 (Hardware Software Interface)
-# Medium Assembly Tasks

-## Overview

-As a checkpoint in the process of learning the Assembly language, this assignment features four different tasks solved entirely in ASM.
-These tasks are functions that solve a certain problem.
-These implementations can be seen as functions that are assembled with NASM and linked with another object file that calls the ASM functions to perform the tasks.

-## Running the Tasks

-- For consistency and structure, there will be a separate directory for each task
-- Each directory will contain:
-  - a README for the description of the task
-  - a Makefile
-  - a supporting C file for checking the result
-  - the ASM implementation of the task
+# -- Assignments --

+This repository features my implementation for the three CPPL2 assignments:

+- A simplified C to Assembly transpiler
+- A set of simple tasks in Assembly
+- A set of medium tasks in Assembly

+Languages: Assembly, C, Makefile

+The `medium-tasks`, `simple-tasks` and `transpiler` directories also contain a `README.md` file with a summary of the solved tasks, according to the limitations, assumptions and purpose of the tasks.
+These assignments were designed to introduce the principles of Assembly, then to apply them in certain exercises.